TheGuy191919/CustomDoc/README.md

 # CustomDoc
 ----
 ## Introduction
-This is an eclipse plugin to generate class and method templates requried for CS2510 Fundimentals 2 at NEU.
+This is an eclipse plugin to generate class and method templates required for CS2510 Fundamentals 2 at NEU.
 Examples are located at the bottom.

 ----
 ## Requirement